-Tips to Enjoy Vail: Start with a Smile
+Tips For Enjoying Your Vail Vacation: Start with a Smile

-Take a breath, inhaling the fresh mountain air, relax and don’t forget, a smile goes a long way when you’re visiting Vail.
+Take a breath, inhaling the fresh mountain air, relax and don’t forget — a smile goes a long way when you’re visiting Vail.

-Guests from all over the world, like you, are choosing to vacation in Vail after being restricted from travel and desiring more than ever to be among family and friends while enjoying this Colorado mountain town’s natural beauty.
-At the same time, the resort, along with many of our hotels, shops, and restaurants are dealing with staff shortages.
+Guests from all over the world, like you, come to Vail year after year to be among family and friends while enjoying this Colorado mountain town’s natural beauty.
+At the same time, the resort, along with many of our hotels, shops and restaurants are dealing with staff shortages.
 This combination may result in more congestion, limited offerings and longer wait times.
 While the Town of Vail and Mountain are committed to addressing these issues, both could really use everyone’s help.
 Whether extending kind words toward the hard-working employees or being patient with fellow visitors, showing kindness to one another is paramount.

 If you have the flexibility and option, consider visiting Vail during the week!
 The resort and mountain tend to offer more space to spread out from Sunday – Thursday.